Arithmetics of homogeneous spaces over $p$-adic function fields: Local-global principle and weak approximation

-Now, let $K$ be the function field of a smooth projective geometrically integral curve $\Omega$ over a $p$-adic field $k$, $X$ a homogeneous space of $\SL_n$ whose geometric stabilizer $\ol{H}$ is of type $\umult$, hence an extension of a group of multiplicative type $\ol{H}^{\mult}$ by a unipotent group $\ol{H}^{\uni}$.
-Let $H^{\mult}$ denotes the natural $K$-form of $\ol{H}^{\mult}$.
-By Lemma \ref{lmPicardGroupOfHomogeneousSpace}, $\Pic \ol{X} = \wh{H^{\mult}} =: \wh{H}$ as $\Gamma_K$-modules.
-By Lemma \ref{lmStablyRational}, $\ol{X}$ is stably rational.
+Let $K$ be the function field of a smooth projective geometrically integral curve $\Omega$ over a $p$-adic field $k$, and let $X$ be a homogeneous space of a simply connected semisimple linear algebraic group $G$ over $K$, with geometric stabilizers $\ol{H}$ of type $\umult$, hence an extension of a group $\ol{M}$ of multiplicative type by a unipotent group $\ol{U}$.
+Since $\ol{U}$ (the unipotent radical of $\ol{H}$) is characteristic in $\ol{H}$, we have a natural Galois action on $\ol{M} = \ol{H}/\ol{U}$ (hence a $K$-form $M$ of $\ol{M}$).
+Since $\ol{U}$ does not have any non-trivial characters, the character module of $\ol{H}$ is just $\wh{M}$, hence $\Pic \ol{X} = \wh{M}$ by Lemma \ref{lm:PicardGroupOfHomogeneousSpace}.
 Let $X^c$ be a smooth projective compactification of $X$.
-Then $\Pic\ol{X^c}$ is free of finte rank as an abelian group \cite[Corollary 4.18]{debarre}.
+Since $X^c$ is smooth, projective and geometrically unirational, the abelian group $\Pic\ol{X}^c$ is finitely generated and free (see the discussion preceding Theorem \ref{thm:Descent}).
 There is an exact sequence